Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 Enforcement actions under the Covid-19 (Temporary Measures) Act will be taken against businesses or individuals who fail to comply with SMMs.

-Q: I run a gym/fitness/exercise studio and have to close as I am not able to offer low-intensity sport/physical activities within the stricter SMMs.
+Q: I run a gym/fitness/exercise studio and have to close as I am not able to offer low-intensity sports/physical activities within the stricter SMMs.
 Are there grants to assist me?

 A: The Ministry of Culture, Community & Youth and SportSG will be enhancing measures under the Sports Resilience Package to support industry operators affected by the announced closure of indoor gymnasiums and fitness studios.

-These will build upon existing measures that our sports industry stakeholders can already currently tap.
+These will build upon existing measures that our sports industry stakeholders can currently tap on.

 More details will be announced by SportSG in due course.

-Q: Why can high-intensity classes such as martial arts, combat sports, still take place?
+Q: Why are high-intensity classes such as martial arts and combat sports still allowed to take place?

 A: High-intensity activities are only allowed in settings that are not similar to indoor gyms/studios (for example, outdoors or large halls).

-These classes are commonly held based on cohorting (for example, same class time, same participants, same venue) and this generally limits the risk exposure to the same cohort.
+These classes are commonly held based on cohorts (for example, same class time, same participants, same venue) and this generally limits the risk exposure to the same cohort.

-However, if these classes are held in settings similar to gym/studios, they will need to modify their activities as per the guidance below, and factor in the reduced group size and facility capacity, as well as enhanced measures as per the annex in the updated SportSG guidance.
+However, if these classes are held in settings similar to gym/studios, they will need to modify their activities as per the guidelines below, and factor in the reduced group size and facility capacity, as well as enhanced measures.

-These apply to activities such as TKD, MMA, muay thai, BJJ, fencing, judo, boxing and other similar activities.
+These apply to activities such as taekwondo, mixed martial arts, muay thai, Brazilian jiu-jitsu, fencing, judo, boxing and other similar activities.

 The operators whose classes are held in settings similar to gyms/studios must:

-- Modify your activities to minimise contact as much as possible.
+- Modify their activities to minimise contact as much as possible.
 Keep total grappling time to no more than 15 minutes in total per session.

-- Ensure that your participants and instructors are masked on at all times, refraining from conducting activities that are strenuous to the point that they feel the need to remove their masks.
+- Ensure that participants and instructors are masked on at all times, refraining from conducting activities that are strenuous to the point that they feel the need to remove their masks.

-- Not provide common equipment such as punching pads, bags, dummies, use of boxing ring, etc, where fomite transmission risk is high.
+- Not provide common equipment such as punching pads, bags, dummies, use of boxing ring, et cetera, where fomite transmission risk is high.

 - Not offer weight, strength or resistance training or cardio training of any form, and/or provide equipment for such training, such that they become strenuous activities.

-- Keep to cohorting to limit the extent of any contact tracing.
+- Keep to their cohorts to limit the extent of any contact tracing.

-- Ensure that your participants and instructors are masked on at all times, refraining from conducting activities that are strenuous to the point that they feel the need to remove their masks.

-- Not provide common equipment such as punching pads, bags, dummies, use of boxing ring, etc, where fomite transmission risk is high.

 Q: I am a facility owner.
 Can I rent out my facility space for physical activities/sport use?

-A: You may rent out your facility spaces for low-intensity exercises/sport where participants are masked on at all times and are in compliance to the stricter safe management measures found in the annex in the updated SportSG guidance.
+A: You may rent out your facility spaces for low-intensity exercises/sports where participants are masked on at all times and are in compliance with the stricter SMMs found in the annex in the updated SportSG guidelines.

 If in doubt, you can e-mail the SportSG QSM at this website.